yuhaozhang/ebc/README.md

 Ensemble Biclustering for Classification
 ==============

+####Note

+This is a forked version of EBC python implementation.
+For the final release please refer to [this repo](https://github.com/blpercha/ebc).

 A python implementation of the Ensemble Biclustering for Classification (EBC) algorithm.
 Although having "biclustering" in its name, EBC is a co-clustering algorithm that allows you to perform co-clustering on very large sparse N-dimensional matrix.
 For details and examples of using EBC please reference [this paper](http://www.ncbi.nlm.nih.gov/pubmed/26219079).

 ##Files